 This is what you want to avoid at all costs because glare can block seniors’ vision and lead to falls.
 You can reduce glare by thorough planning, avoiding direct line of sight to the light source, using matte paint, and eliminating shiny surfaces.

-FYI – We’ve written a detailed article about fall prevention in the elderly full of simple and helpful tips that can be really useful for every senior.
+FYI – We have a detailed article about fall prevention in the elderly full of simple and helpful tips that can be really useful for every senior.

 2. Install Anti-Slip Tapes or Carpet

 Wood, laminate, ceramic, or glass tile stairs are slippery, and therefore hazardous for the elderly.
 However, you can make them safe easily without spending a fortune.

 One option would be to securely carpet the treads or lay a carpet runner on the stairs.
 You should always use carpet material that is not slippery (avoid polyester and olefin).
 This is how you can do it:

 Another, easier to implement solution is to install anti-slip tapes on the treads or use rubber stair tread covers.